julianfaraway/shortsummary/README.md

 - The residuals stats are not displayed (although there is an option for this).

-- I am going to keep the dispersion paramater and deviances.
+- I am going to keep the dispersion parameter and deviances.
+It would be more useful to have the square root of the dispersion since this would be the residual standard error.
+When you fit a binomial or a Poisson, the dispersion parameter is fixed at one so you don't need this line for these two instances.
+The deviances are not that useful directly but you could construct a test statistic using them.
+My preference would be to print something else but we are just shortening the output here, not changing it.

 - I don't need to see the AIC now.
 There's nothing I can do with this number by itself.
-It's only useful for comparing to other models and then I would use the `AIC()` function.
+It's only useful for comparing to other models and then I would use the `AIC()` function or the residual deviances we already have.

 - I don't care how many Fisher Scoring iterations were required.
 It's a technical detail of the fitting algorithm.
 I'm glad someone cares about